Amutheezan/amutheezan.github.io/dt.md

 # Datatables Makes Things Easy
-**Warning !**
+#### **Warning !**

-This is based on my self research,Jerad aiyaa's guidance.
-The things I included here are based on the things I looked in, but Data-tables are more things to dealt with.
+This is based on my self-research, Jerad Aiyaa's guidance.
+The things I included here are based on the things I looked in, but Data-tables are more things to deal with.

-Data tables are jquery based library which is used to make the tables looks nice and display, searching, pagination and other lots of facilities.
-Though the default table can manually do this stuff, this library enhance the performance when handling the larger data.
-This will do function such as searching, pagination, ordering like an SQL engine does in server side;As such, each draw of the table will result in a new Ajax request being made to get the required data.
+Data tables are a jquery based library that is used to make the tables look nice and display, searching, pagination and other lots of facilities.
+Though the default table can manually do this stuff, this library enhances the performance when handling the larger data.
+This will do function such as searching, pagination, ordering like an SQL engine does on the server-side; As such, each draw of the table will result in a new Ajax request being made to get the required data.

-**SERVER SIDE PROCESSING**
+### **SERVER SIDE PROCESSING**

-This was highly usable feature in Data table compare to client side processing, since it can handle large data's.
+This was a highly useful feature in Data table compare to client-side processing since it can handle large data.
 To enable this when we initiate the data tables we will set "serverSide", "processing" to true.

 ```javascript
 {